equinor/omnia-tutorial/admin/README.rst

     .. code-block:: sql

-      CREATE USER [omnia-tutorial-common] FROM  EXTERNAL PROVIDER  WITH DEFAULT_SCHEMA=[dbo] GRANT SELECT, INSERT, UPDATE, DELETE ON SCHEMA :: [dbo] TO [omnia-tutorial-common]
+      CREATE USER [omnia-tutorial] FROM  EXTERNAL PROVIDER  WITH DEFAULT_SCHEMA=[dbo] GRANT SELECT, INSERT, UPDATE, DELETE ON SCHEMA :: [dbo] TO [omnia-tutorial]
-  * Open the solution at */exercises/expose/solution/EDC-API.sln* in visual studio and publish to the created app service.
+  * Open the solution at */exercises/expose/solution/omnia-tutorial-API.sln* in visual studio and publish to the created app service.
 Verify by going to the website under the path */swagger/*